ChalmersSachi-FS/mern-movie-app/README.md

 2/26/25 TIME:4:39PM
 Been working on this project for hours.
 Had an issue with npm/yarn So I clicked on the debug button.

+3/1/25 TIME: 4:25PM
+Have been working on this for an hour or so now.
+I have added all new folders and files that I need to add for this last week's assignment.
+I have finally been able to deploy it on Vercel.
+I am downloading the .Zip folder and going to be submitting my assignment.